-“The artist who makes bzzzzzzzz!” – Palace Costes
+“The artist who makes bzzzzzzzz!” – Palace Costes, December 14

-Michaël Cailloux has been passionate about drawing since childhood.
-Sketching and doodling are second nature to this exceptional artist who graduated from the renown École Duperré School of Design in Paris in 1998.
-His dissertation was dedicated entirely to the 18th century fly.
+Michaël Cailloux has been passionate about drawing since childhood and could never stop sketching and doodling everywhere he went.
+He graduated from the renowned École Duperré School of Design in Paris in 1998 with a dissertation dedicated entirely to the 18th century fly.

-The artist began exploring new creative fields several years ago and expanded his skill set by training in jewellery making and etching.
-He imagined a new hybrid concept: meticulously sculpted and engraved copper wall jewellery.
-The fly, a symbol of both life and death with reference to still life paintings of the 18th century, became his trademark signature.
-His work won a prestigious Gravix award prize in 2015 and was featured in the book “Encore!
+The fly, a symbol of both life and death with references to still life paintings of the 18th century, became his signature.
+His work won a prestigious Gravix award in 2015 and was featured in the book “Encore!
 The New Artisans” published by Thames & Hudson the same year.

 - Exhibition, « Gravure, n.f», nomadic gallery Nathalie Béreau, Chinon

 - Exhibition, « Paris – Mexico », Espace Beaurepaire, Paris 10ème

 - Exhibition, « Vert infini », Les ateliers de Paris, Paris 12ème